What are uterine fibroids?

 Most of the time, fibroids grow in women of childbearing age.
 While no one knows for sure what will increase a woman's chances of getting fibroids, researchers have found that African American women are 2 to 3 times more likely to get them than women of other racial groups are.
 African American women also tend to get fibroids at a younger age than do other women with fibroids.
 Women who are overweight or obese also are at a slightly higher risk for fibroids than women who are not overweight.
 Women who have given birth appear to be at a lower risk for fibroids.
 Research is now being done to figure out who is at risk for fibroids.

 How do I know for sure that I have fibroids?

-Your provider may find that you have fibroids when you are here for a regular pelvic exam (to check your uterus, ovaries, and vagina).
+Your Minnesota Women's Care provider may find that you have fibroids when you have your regular pelvic exam (to check your uterus, ovaries, and vagina).
 Often, a health care provider will describe how small or large the fibroids are by comparing their size to the size your uterus would be if you were pregnant.
 For example, you may be told that your fibroids have made your uterus the size it would be if you were 8 weeks pregnant.

 We can perform imaging tests, or tests that create a "picture" of the inside of your body without surgery, in order to confirm that you have fibroids.
 These tests might include:

 - Ultrasound (which uses sounds waves to produce the picture)